cornwallisna/cw_website/index.md

 Events of note:

-* **Tuesday December 12 - CNA General Meeting** at the Birchwood C21 building, located at 4040 Del Prado Blvd.
+* **Tuesday February 20 - CNA General Meeting** at the Birchwood C21 building, located at 4040 Del Prado Blvd.
 Starting at 7:00 pm.

-* At this meeting we will hold our **Annual Board Elections**
-* FYI - The current board is willing to serve for another year should they be reelected, with the exception of the **Treasurer**, who would like to retire from this position.
+* The **Treasurer** would like to retire.
 * We are asking someone to step forward and volunteer for this position.
 The current Treasurer is willing to stay on to help transition / on board a new Treasurer.
-* If anyone wishes to run for the other positions, please advise.
-* Should you wish to nominate someone, **please be sure you have their approval first. before submitting their name**

-* **Additional Agenda Items will be:**

-* - Holiday Party Update - scheduled for Friday December 15.
-* - Budget / Membership update
-* - 2024 Dues Drive (is currently underway)
-* - Beautification Project for Medians 1 & 12

-* **December Holiday Party**

-* **Date:** Friday evening: December 15
-* **Time:** 6:00pm - 10:00pm
+* **Annual Cornwallis Neighborhood Wide Garage Sale**

-* **Location:** Personal Touch Banquet & Catering
+* **Date:** February 9 & 10
-* 1530 Santa Barbara Blvd.
-Cape Coral, 33991 (corner of Santa Barbara and Trafalgar)

-* **Ticket Price is $30 per person, and includes 2 drinks (beer or wine) and thereafter cash bar**

-* **See below for the hors d'oeuvres menu.**

-* The party is not a formal, sit-down dinner but rather a more social, casual event for all to mingle, laugh, dance and enjoy a variety of food with your neighbors.
-We have a DJ and there will be an Ugly Sweater contest!
-* There will be a few other activities and a raffle.

-* Since storm Ian, the choices of venue have decreased significantly and the price for everything has increased greatly.
-We are excited to have the opportunity to celebrate together and support a locally owned business.

-* **The ticket sale deadline is Sunday, December 10 and tickets can be obtained from CNA officers.**
+* To get your permit visit the Cape Coral Website (garagesale.capecoral.gov) and print the permit.
+There is no cost and the permit must be displayed.

 To keep up on the latest events, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!